Reuh/anselme/doc/language.md

 * `\n` is replaced with a newline
 * `\t` is replaced with a tab character

 Non-escaped `{` in the string start an interpolated expression; any expression can then follow, but a closing `}` is expected after it.
-When the string literal is evaluated, each interpolated expression will be evaluated, the returned value will be formatted to a string and appear in the string where the `{` expression `}` appeared in the literal.
+When the string literal is evaluated, each interpolated expression will be evaluated, the returned value will be converted to a string using `format` and appear in the string where the `{` expression `}` appeared in the literal.

 Strings can contain newlines.